 Your education section is the most crucial when you're early in your career, but it still plays an important part if you're a seasoned professional.
 This is especially true as the digital marketing landscape is constantly evolving and online courses have become commonplace.

-If you're a recent school leaver or graduate, also detail the relevant subjects and modules you studied or add dissertation details to add more weight to your academic record, especially if you have little work experience under your belt.
+If you're a recent school leaver or graduate, detail the relevant subjects and modules you studied or add dissertation details to add more weight to your academic record, especially if you have little work experience under your belt.

 Example of a marketing CV

 Writing a marketing CV is ultimately all about what you do best – promoting a product.
 Except the product is you!
-The chances are the process will come as second nature, but if you'd like to check you've highlighted your skill set in the best possible way, a free CV review will help you to land your next marketing role.
+The chances are the process will come as second nature, but if you'd like to check that you've highlighted your skill set in the best possible way, a free CV review will help you to land your next marketing role.